What does contents insurance include

 FAQ

-Are damages outside my apartment insured?
+Are damages outside my flat covered?

-Do I need a separate natural disaster insurance?
+Do I need separate natural hazards insurance?

 Subscribe to our newsletter